 The suite of psychology programmes used blended learning as the underpinning pedagogical approach.
 This is where content and materials are part delivered through digital and online media; part delivered through face to face interaction.
 Activities could be synchronous or asynchronous, connected or located.

 Within the approach of blended learning, learning can be: directed, enquiry based, self-directed or student directed.
-The table below defines these terms and offers examples of the teaching/learning activities which fall into each category.
+The table below defines these terms and offers examples of the teaching/learning activities within the programme:

 Blended Learning Content and materials are part delivered through digital and online media; part delivered through face to face interaction.
 Case Study Application of knowledge to a problem/focus Directed Learning Lecturer guides student towards appropriate materials, study activities and reading, responsibility for acquisition and assimilation remains with the individual student Directed Reading/reading Reading which is directed by the module lead as a core aspect of the teaching and learning environment, typically given as either preparation for a live session, or following to add depth/breadth to knowledge Enquiry Based Learning Students investigate a presented question, problem or scenario.
-The process is usually facilitated

-Flipped Classroom Students complete prep work before session and session focusses on case study/application of this prep work Group Critique/peer review Group work which centres on a specific topic.
-Discussion is facilitated by a leader and members of the group are encouraged to think and speak critically on the topic Guest Speaker Session delivered by a person external to PMU Lecture Lecturer led teaching session, could be live or pre-recorded, designed to impart information
+The process is usually facilitated Flinnad Classroom Students complete prep work before session and session Flipped Classroom focusses on case study/application of this prep work Group work which centres on a specific topic.
+Discussion is Group Critique/peer review facilitated by a leader and members of the group are encouraged to think and speak critically on the topic Locking Lecturer led teaching session, could be live or pre-recorded, Lecture designed to impart information